Check course requirements using the course profiles link www.nr.edu/online/courses.php.

 Grades for most courses are posted in Canvas under Grades.
 Check your course plan or check with your instructor if you have questions about grades during the semester.
 Final semester grades are accessible online through the Student Information System (PeopleSoft).

-Log into "My Accounts" at http://nr.my.vccs.edu.
-Then click on the red “Canvas” icon on the top left.
+Log into "My Accounts" at http://nr.my.vccs.edu using MFA (Multi-Factor Authentication) then click on the ‘Canvas’ tile on the screen.

 If you are having login or password problems, contact the NRCC Help Desk at firstname.lastname@example.org or phone 540-674-3600, ext.
 4400